January 24, 2010 -- Wrestling Showcase Report!

 VeVe vs. Kim I in the Doom Maidens Video Store

 Damn it, now I've run out of time for the rest of the updates I wanted to make, but I vow that they're soon to follow.
-Stay tuned for tales of my fantastic summer vacation, the latest Grapple Den Party, and my upcoming travels!
+Stay tuned for tales of my fantastic summer vacation, and my upcoming travels!

 My Fourth of July was nice and mellow, but NOT restful.
 I spent the day biking through both Brooklyn and Manhattan in glorious sunshine but too much wind.
 Summery and exhausting.
 A fine day.
 Then I finished off the weekend on the fifth with a late-night trip out to TES Fest in New Jersey.
 TES Fest is a yearly BDSM Convention; I visited to teach a Wrestling for Fetish Play demo and run a fight club party.
 The fight club was more or less one of the closing events of the weekend, and some people had already headed home, but the people who stayed were serious devotees.
 I wrestled (and demolished) one fellow who told me he'd been waiting through the whole event for that.